 On desktop, Private Discussions have a small lock icon beside the title and Org-wide Discussions have a small globe icon beside the title.

 While a Discussion can be private, any participant has the ability to export the conversation thread into a .zip file.
 Please consider the information you are sharing electronically in this space.
 Only Moderators of a Discussion can add/delete participants.
 You can control the visibility of a chat in the Access section when creating or editing a Discussion.

 How do I manage the information shared in Discussions?

-Many organizations have regulations due to information acts, which require them to have visibility over all chats org wide.
+Many organizations have regulations due to information acts, which require them to have access and visibility to all chats org-wide.
 To assist with compliance we have created a feature called Mandatory Moderator (formerly Super Moderator).
 Should you be interested in setting this up, please contact email@example.com

 Information about a Discussion can be brought into view via the Info icon in the Action Bar.
 Information about the following will be listed there:

 NOTE—Under Info, Moderators will also have access to Edit settings for that Discussion.